csidarous/csidarous/README.md

 # Hi there! 👋

-I'm [Christopher Sidarous], a Computer Science and Data Science student at the University of Pittsburgh.
+I'm Christopher Sidarous, a Computer Science and Data Science student at the University of Pittsburgh.
 I'm currently working as an Undergraduate Teaching Assistant (UTA) and I'm passionate about Data Science and Machine Learning.

 ## About Me